Inside Story

 He hates what is now internationally known as “clinical governance,” a system that holds clinicians responsible for the care of patients, that emphasises the avoidance of error through the development of better systems of communication between the various clinicians involved in the care of patients.
 For Marsh, surgery is still “single combat.”
 “Like all surgeons all I want to do is operate.”
 He sacrifices personal relationships for his work; he laments that his obsession for his craft, the sense of self-importance that it produced in him, and the long working hours led to the end of his twenty-five-year marriage.
 He describes a “good day” as one on which he doesn’t lose his temper, and he pines for an era when a surgeon could “relieve the intense stress of their work by losing their temper, at times quite outrageously, without fear of being had up for bullying or harassment.”

 There is no room for ambiguity in Marsh’s surgical worldview – indeed, he describes uncertainty as the thing that tortures doctors the most.
 Through the book runs a sense of narcissism and entitlement that is common in doctors, surgeons especially.
 He lets us know that his patients think he is one of the best neurosurgeons in the country, even though he humbly denies this in the next sentence.
 We learn that within four years of finishing his training he had one of the largest private practices in the country.
 When he takes his team to operate in a district hospital that doesn’t normally perform neurosurgery, he is upset that no one pays him much attention.
 He treats with contempt and rudeness a hapless instructor who has to deliver “mandatory” education on communication to all staff.
-He parks his car in a delivery bay at night because it is closer to the operating theatre and is outraged when his car is threatened with clamping.
+He parks his car in a delivery bay at night because it is closer to the operating theatre and is outraged when it is threatened with clamping.
 When he explains to a patient that his operation has been postponed, the patient offers that, as a builder himself, he understands that delays and disappointments are common; but Marsh can’t resist commenting that there is a gulf between neurosurgery and building.

 And, like most doctors, when he himself needs surgery for a retinal detachment he finds the experience troublesome.
 But he likes what he can, for the moment, barely see: